ROCm/omnitrace/docs/how-to/configuring-validating-environment.rst

 Configuring and validating the environment
 ****************************************************

-After installing the `Omnitrace <https://github.com/ROCm/omnitrace>`_ application, some additional steps are required to set up and validate the environment.
+After installing `Omnitrace <https://github.com/ROCm/omnitrace>`_, additional steps are required to set up and validate the environment.

 .. note::